-Saskatoon Pediatric Grand Rounds - Thursdays 12-1pm, Telehealth Room.
+Saskatoon Pediatric Grand Rounds - Thursdays 12-1pm, presented virtually.
 These sessions are not mandatory.

-Pediatric Clerkship Manual - prepared by local pediatricians and pediatric residents.
+Pediatric Clerkship Manual - distributed with orientation packages.
+This document was prepared by local pediatricians and pediatric residents.
 Approaches to common problems seen on the pediatric rotation.
-Updated 2022.
-Distributed prior to start of the rotation.
+Updated 2025.